-The Shangri-La Express is one of the most modern private trains in China, and offers two types of cabins: the Diamond Class, featuring a double bed and desk with a large window to admire the landscape, and the Heritage Class, with two single beds and a bay window, both offering the services of excellence and distinction required by the most experienced travelers.
-The cost of the transcendental experience has not yet been established, although there is already a waiting list.
+The Shangri-La Express is one of the most modern private trains in China, and offers two types of cabins: the Diamond Class, featuring a double bed and desk with a large window to admire the landscape, and the Heritage Class, with two single beds and a bay window, both offering the services of excellence and distinction required by the most demanding travelers.

-The experience of traveling from China to Tibet in a high-class train can well be described as a journey of personal initiation, as it will travel through a thousand-year-old and little-known region exploring ancient cultures.
-The 12-day plan proposed by Shangri-La Express will help the visitors adapt to the mountains high altitudes and, at the same time allow them to enjoy the fullness of traveling to one of the spiritual centers of the world.
+The experience of traveling from China to Tibet in the lap of luxury can well be described as a journey of personal initiation, as it will travel through a thousand-year-old and little-known region exploring ancient cultures.
+The 12-day plan proposed by Shangri-La Express will help the visitors adapt to the mountains’ high altitudes and, at the same time, allow them to enjoy the fullness of traveling to one of the spiritual centers of the world.

 After a four hour flight from Beijing, travelers will stay at the Sheraton Urumqi Hotel in the city of Urumqi, an early Chinese stop on the ancient Silk Road.
 From that moment, the trip will continue through stops along the oldest trade route in the world, connecting Central Asia with Europe, while continuing to climb day by day towards the elevated Lhasa.